sb53systems/G-Code-Flow-Temperature-Controller/README.md

 Be responsible and careful with this Script by using reasonable values ​​and monitoring the behavior of your printer, and Happy Smart 3D Printing...

 # Installation and Use
-Note that there is no official version yet, you can temporarily download the Bin folder which contains the necessary files
+Note that there is no official Release yet, you can temporarily download the Bin folder which contains the necessary files
 # About the Developer :
 By Salim BELAYEL.